bahodge/tomb-of-annihilation/sessions/Session 33.md

 Looking into the palace we see gardens and many statues.
 Lots of untamed overgrowth.

 In the gazeebo we see a massive warrior statue.
 The face of the warrior has been obliterated by deep gouges. [[Indy]] begins translating a plaque.
+He translates it to.
+Warrior placard reads: “True love, faithful general, safe will you rest in Nangalore eternal.
+None will disturb you while I live.
+Such is my vow of penance, and for my sins I cannot die.”

 [[Pandora]] and [[Cyan]] go and inspect the broken water wheel.
+Out of the water wheel spouts a [[chawinga]] and splashes in the water.
+It is very impressed with how tall [[Pandora]] is and dances around her.
+It splashes her with magic dust and [[Pandora]] feels blessed.

+[[Lorenzo von Matterhorn]] helps translate some plaques to help [[Indy]]
+1. bemused expression.
+The message above it reads, “This garden is dedicated to Zalkoré, queen of Omu and jewel of Chult.”
+2.